jynik/ready-set-yocto/ready-set-yocto.md

 Copy this to an SD card as you did earlier and boot it.
 Run `lsmod` again and observe that a whole slew of drivers have now been included in the image.
-Note that the HDMI interface is operational, along with WLAN and BlueTooth interfaces.
+Note that the HDMI interface is operational, along with WLAN and Bluetooth interfaces.

 # Creating your own layer #